addevonly/workshop2-angular-material/README.md

  *```git checkout -b [your name]```
 3. If you are satisfied with your changes, add your changes.
 The period after the git add includes all added/deleted/modified files.
  * ```git add .```
 4. Now we want to commit our changes.
 To tie our commit to the opened issue, make sure to include "Fixes #[issue #] where [issue #] is the Github issue number you created.
-When we push to the remote server in the final step, the opened issue will automatically be closed.
+When we push to the remote server in the final step, the opened issue will be referenced to your commit.
  * ```git commit -m "Fixes #[issue #] My completed workshop with Angular Material markup"```
 5. Now do a push from your repository to the newly created branch.
 The new branch will now appear in Github
  * ```git push origin [your branch]```